-If you're new to making homemade applesauce, know that you only need a few ingredients, and turning them into a sauce is much easier than you might think.
-Especially when you bring in the Crock-Pot to do most of the work for you.
+If you're new to making homemade applesauce, know that you only need a few ingredients, and turning them into a sauce is much easier than you might think — especially when you bring in the slow cooker to do most of the work for you.

 The Best Apples for Applesauce

 While there are certain apple varieties that lend themselves to being eaten out of hand or baking, everything is fair game when it comes to applesauce.
 There's no right or wrong here.
 Use a medley of your favorite varieties.
 I love a mix of Empires and Cortlands, but sometimes I toss in a tart Granny Smith or some small, sweet MacIntosh apples to change things up.